salesforcecli/plugin-packaging/messages/package_version_list.md

 - List package versions that were modified today in your default Dev Hub org; show limited details about each one:

   <%= config.bin %> <%= command.id %> --concise --modified-last-days 0

+- List package versions that are based on the "featureA" branch in your source control system that were modified today in your default Dev Hub org; show limited details about each one:

+  <%= config.bin %> <%= command.id %> --concise --modified-last-days 0 --branch featureA

 - List released package versions that were created in the last 3 days in your default Dev Hub org; show limited details: